-If you wish to reach a current board member by email, please contact President, Amy Crockett.
+If you wish to reach a current board member by email, please contact President, Melissa Saunders.
 If you are interested in serving on our Board, we'd love to hear from you!
 Please fill out the board member application form below.

 + Charles M. Johnson, Jr., Treasurer